mattpe/hyte-web-dev/10-deployment.md

       ...
       ```

-   1. to test start your application: `node src/index.js` or `npm start`
+   1. For quick testing, start your application: `node src/index.js` or `npm start`
-   1. to kill the app, use `CTRL+C`, or if no more hanging in your terminal session, try `pkill node` or use `top`
+   1. To kill the app, use `CTRL+C`, or if no more hanging in your terminal session, try `pkill node` or use `top`
-   1. test: open a browser and visit `https://<your-ip-address-or-hostname>/app/cat`
+   1. Test: open a browser and visit `https://<your-ip-address-or-hostname>/api/<endpoint>`
-   1. to have your app running "forever" as a background service, featuring automatic restart on crash, use e.g. [pm2](https://pm2.keymetrics.io/):
+   1. To have your app running "forever" as a background service, featuring automatic restart on crash, use e.g. [pm2](https://pm2.keymetrics.io/):

-      ```bash
+      ```sh
       sudo npm install -g pm2
       pm2 start src/index.js --name <MY-SERVER-APP-NAME>
       ```